-Ever since the first series of euro banknotes was issued, the Eurosystem - i.e. the ECB and the 19 national central banks of the euro area - has encouraged people to be vigilant when receiving banknotes.
-You can check your notes by using the simple "feel, look and tilt" method described in "The €uro" section of the ECB's website and on the websites of the national central banks.
-If you receive a suspect banknote, compare it directly with one you know is genuine.
+Ever since the first series of euro banknotes was issued, the Eurosystem - i.e. the European Central Bank (ECB) and the 19 national central banks of the euro area - has encouraged people to be vigilant when receiving banknotes.
+You can check your notes by using the simple "feel, look and tilt" method described in the "The €uro" section of the ECB's website and on the websites of the national central banks.
+If you receive a suspect banknote, compare it directly with one you know to be genuine.
 If your suspicions are confirmed, please contact the police or - depending on national practice - your national central bank or your own bank.
 The Eurosystem supports the law enforcement agencies in their fight against currency counterfeiting.

-The Eurosystem communicates in various ways to help people distinguish between genuine and counterfeit notes, as well as to help professional cash handlers ensure that banknote-handling and processing machines can reliably identify and withdraw counterfeits from circulation.
+The Eurosystem communicates in various ways to help people distinguish between genuine and counterfeit notes, as well as to help professional cash handlers ensure that banknote-handling and processing machines can reliably identify counterfeits and withdraw them from circulation.